 Amendments that qualify for full Board review are generally reviewed at the next HSREB Full Board meeting.
 You will be informed if your Amendment submission requires Full Board review.

 Health Canada “No Objection” letters (NOLs) or equivalent must be included with Amendment submissions for regulated clinical trials when applicable.
 When applicable, REB approval for an Amendment will not be granted until the NOL or equivalent Health Canada authorization (ITA, NOA, etc.) is received.

 Following the Amendment review, REB recommendations regarding Amendment submissions are communicated to the PI (and study staff listed in ROMEO as “research support staff) in writing.
 The PI will have an opportunity to submit additional information and/or a revised study documents that addresses any issues raised in the HSREB review.

 The HSREB generally does not consider sub-studies, ancillary studies, rollover studies, continuation studies, or extension studies to be Amendments.
-You are encouraged to consult the Office of Ethics Officer responsible for your study prior to preparing a submission for this type of change, to ensure that you prepare the correct type of submission.
+You are encouraged to consult the Office of Research Ethics Officer responsible for your study prior to preparing a submission for this type of change, to ensure you prepare the correct type of submission.
 The Ethics Officer will facilitate obtaining a decision from the HSREB Chair/Co-Chair.

 Required Documentation (in addition to Amendment Form)

 All revised study documents must have version dates (e.g., dd/mmm/yyyy) in the footer of each page.
 Version dates identify the latest edition of study documents.
 A new version date is required each time the document is modified.
 For example, if a study document requires further modification based on comments received during the REB review process, the version date must be modified to reflect the most recent edition of that study document.

 Please also ensure to submit one copy with tracked changes and a clean copy of all revised study document(s).
 If changes are required for the Application Form (also considered the “Western Protocol”):